 Is love then sparked by but a simple smile,

-Or yet upon a twinkle of the eye;
+Or on the sudden twinkle of an eye;

 Some artful quirk that can the heart beguile,